-In regard to this sentiment some witty and intellectual people may bring into account the chance of being alive now, compared to the rest of human history, which is not too small after all.
+One point this essay makes is in regards to the super slim chance of having been born into the time we are at now.
+Compared to the rest of human history, the chance is actually not that small.
 With 100 Billion people total having passed, there is a decent chance, at 7%, that we would be alive now, rather than sometime in the past.
-This of course does not factor in all future beings who will be born.

-If this chart were to continue, especially with the indefinite increase of lifespan that is coming, thereby increasing the exponential rate of increase, then the chance of being born here and now would quickly diminish to a near 0 probability.
-Now, these witty and clever people again may bring more retorts into question, of the possible extinction or end of the graph entirely, or maybe our future universe residents stop caring to bring new conscious beings into the world.
+If this chart were to continue (if humanity continues to prosper), then the chance of being born here and now would quickly diminish to a near 0 probability.
+Now, some people may bring up the possible extinction or end of the graph entirely, or the idea that our future universe residents would stop caring to bring new conscious beings into the world.
 Which brings to light the greater question that gives rise to Galactic Preschool Theory.
 If we solve all our problems and have near limitless capabilities because of artificial intelligence and automation, what does population increase look like?
 What would it be like to be birthed into a utopian environment?

-Imagining this scenario in our own future, what could we do in order to bring new conscious life into existence, having the same understanding we did by going through this period, and having them join the greater galactic expanse?
+So what we could we do in order to bring new conscious life into existence, having the same understanding we did by going through this period, and having them join the greater galactic expanse?
 It seems all too obvious that at this point of limitless power, the ability to create worlds designed for learning in a controlled environment is entirely possible.
 Therefore, the chances that we are the first to be going through this process is minimal.

 In regards to simulation theory it goes, given we can likely simulate another universe, the chances that our universe is the first aka base reality, is minute compared to us living in one of these simulated ones.
 Galactic preschool theory has the same merits, in the sense that us not being one of these habitats created for learning and teaching before joining the greater expanse being minute.

-With the rise of UFO and Alien media, this theory is gaining merit, what was once hidden to us seems as if it is being revealed.
-It seems only fair to not release such reality shattering info at once, and instead slowly ease the idea into the minds of the preschool students, similar to how we slowly reveal the existence of Santa, The Tooth Fairy, and others were in fact an illusion.
+With the rise of UFO's in mainstream media, this theory is gaining merit.
+What was once hidden to us seems as if it is being revealed.
+It seems only fair to not release such reality shattering info at once, and instead slowly ease the idea into the minds of the preschool students, similar to how we slowly reveal the existence of Santa, The Tooth Fairy, and others to our definition of preschool students.